1. Deputy Brendan Howlin asked the Taoiseach if he will report on the priorities of his Department in 2019. [2738/19]Amharc ar fhreagra

 I knew that the Taoiseach would take it as a compliment, which is why I said it.
 That is the point.

 He took it as a compliment instinctively.

 The 21 political staff mentioned include drivers.
 I am not included as I have garda drivers, but the Chief Whip and the Leader of the Seanad have drivers.
 The figure of 21 is inclusive of drivers.
-It also includes staff in my office in the Department of the Taoiseach and my constituency stafs.
-Also included are staff assigned to the Independent Alliance, independent Ministers and the Minister of State, Deputy Kyne, who, as Chief Whip, is a Minister of State in my Department.
+It also includes staff in my office in the Department of the Taoiseach and my constituency staffs.
+Also included are staff assigned to the Independent Alliance, Independent Ministers and the Minister of State, Deputy Kyne, who, as Chief Whip, is a Minister of State in my Department.
 While all of the people concerned are on the payroll of the Department of the Taoiseach, they certainly do not all vote for me.
 I am sorry; I mean that they do not all work for me.
 I do not know who they vote for, but they certainly do not all work for me.

 We can safely guess who they vote for.

 They work for the Chief Whip and the Independents.
 Of course, those who work for the Independents may well vote for Independents.